pennhanlee/tp/docs/DeveloperGuide.md

 ### Undo/redo feature
 #### Implementation

-The undo/redo mechanism is facilitated by `VersionedLibrary`.
-It extends `Library` with an undo/redo history, that is stored and maintained by `HistoryManager`. `HistoryManager` manages the current library state as well as the undo and redo history.
-It does so by storing copies of `ReadOnlyLibrary`.
-Henceforth, state shall refer to an object of type `ReadOnlyLibrary`.
+The undo/redo mechanism is facilitated by `HistoryManager`. `HistoryManager` manages the current model state as well as the states that can be undone/redone.
+It does so by storing `State` objects.
+Each `State` object contains a `ReadOnlyLibrary`, `ReadOnlyUserPrefs` and a `Predicate` used to decide which books should be visible to the user.

 * `HistoryManager#addNewState()` — Add a new state to be used as the current state
 * `HistoryManager#undo()` — Restores the most recent previous state from its history.
 * `HistoryManager#redo()` — Restores the most recently undone state from its history.

 The undo and redo operations are exposed in the `Model` interface as `Model#undo()` and `Model#redo()` respectively.
-Whenever there are changes that add, modify or delete the books stored in the `VersionedLibrary`, the previous state will be saved and a new state created by calling `HistoryMangeer#addNewState()`.
+Whenever the user enters a command (besides `undo/redo/help/exit/list/view/find`), the previous state will be saved and a new state created by calling `HistoryManager#addNewState()`.
-This occurs whenever the methods exposed to modify the library: `VersionedLibrary#addBook()`, `VersionedLibrary#removeBook()` and `VersionedLibrary#setBook()` are called.
+This occurs whenever the methods exposed to modify the model: `Model#addBook()`, `Model#removeBook()` and `Model#setBook()` and `Model#setUserPrefs` are called.
 The class diagram below illustrates the classes that facilitates the undo and redo feature.

 ![UndoRedoClassDiagram](images/UndoRedoClassDiagram.png)